epinter/pcars-addon-penalty/README.md

     "epinter_penalty",
 ]
 ```
-The sms_base, sms_rotate,sms_motd and sms_stats are enabled by default, the line added to **luaApiAddons** is **"epinter_penalty",**
+The sms_base, sms_rotate,sms_motd and sms_stats are there by default, the line added to **luaApiAddons** is **"epinter_penalty",**

 Limitations
 ----------

 The addon receives events from the game using callbacks.
 These events have some information that permits us to store the points in memory and take an action when the player reaches a critical level of points.
 The only action the dedicated server has available is the KickMember.
-We use KickMember with a temp-ban parameter.
+The KickMember is used here with a temp-ban parameter.
 There's no way to, for example, return a player to pit, reduce it's speed or apply a time penalty as the game does with a player cuts the track.

 Known Issue
 ----------